-In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations.
-The Commission adopted this Statement in 2020.
-The implementation of this Statement had no impact on the Commission's financial statements or disclosures.
+In October 2021, GASB issued Statement No. 98, The Annual Comprehensive Financial Report.
+The Commission adopted this Statement in 2020 and updated the title of the Commission's Annual Comprehensive Financial Report.

-In January 2020, GASB issued Statement No. 92, Omnibus 2020.
-The Commission adopted this Statement in 2020.
+In June 2020, GASB issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
 The implementation of this Statement had no impact on the Commission's financial statements or disclosures.